By Eric Brandner

 Four years after the 9/11 attacks, Hurricane Katrina brought devastation to America’s Gulf Coast, creating an unprecedented worldwide need for Guardsmen.
 The storm could not have come at a worse time for America’s citizen-soldier force, as more than 79,000 Guardsmen were federalized to support the Iraq and Afghan Wars when Katrina hit.
 Still, more than 51,000 Guardsmen from across the country quickly deployed to Louisiana and Mississippi to provide humanitarian relief, distributing supplies, evacuating residents and stepping into law enforcement roles.

-A version of this story first appeared in the Summer 2012 issue of On Patrol.
+A version of this story first appeared on USO.org in 2015 and in the Summer 2012 issue of On Patrol, the USO’s former magazine.
+It has been updated in 2019

 More from the USO